 The standard IGX 8410 enclosure is a standalone.
 By using the rack-mounting parts that come with the IGX 8410 node, you can mount it in a standard 19" rack.
 The installation uses standard EIA spacing between vertical rails.
-Also, the vertical spacing between components, such as the card cage and fan tray, must be in the range 0.047"-0.077" (0.119 cm to 0.196 cm).
 The IGX 8410 rack-mount cabinet contains:

 - A backplane with all purchased cards in place

 - A fan tray with four fans

 - An exhaust plenum

 - Power connections

-- An optional AC Power Tray that holds up to four power supplies
+- An optional AC power tray that holds up to four power supplies